jadephp/jade/README.md

 ## Installation

-The recommended way to install Silex is through Composer:
+The recommended way to install Jade is through Composer:

 ```bash
 $ composer require jadephp/jade